silviucpp/esmpp_lib/Readme.md

 ---------

-When you will embed esmpp_lib in your application you must remove a module my_sms.erl, this is test module and the callback function must be described in module of your application.
+When you will embed esmpp_lib in your application you must remove a module my_sms.erl.
+This is test module and the callback function must be described in module of your application.
 Also, parameter "handler" in configuration parameters must contain name of your module as atom.